-The Department is unable to estimate the fiscal effect as no data on these transactions could be provided by the Office of Motor Vehicles.
-Pertinent transactions are subject to the full 4.45% state sales tax rate; therefore, there is no estimated tax loss for FYE 6-19 or FYE 6-20.
+Pertinent transactions are subject to the full 4.45% state sales tax rate; therefore, there is no estimated tax loss for FYE 6-20 and FYE 6-21.

-145. Sales of Gasohol (not subject to motor fuels tax)
+147. Sales of Gasohol (not subject to motor fuels tax)

 This exemption allows the sale of gasohol to be exempt when sold in Louisiana.
 The alcohol used in the gasohol must be produced, fermented, and distilled in Louisiana.
 La.
 Const. art.
 VII, §27 provides a sales tax exclusion for gasoline sold that has been subject to a Louisiana road use tax (See number 208, Sales Tax Section).
 This exemption exempts only gasohol sold where the road use tax has not been levied.
 The purpose of this exemption is to reduce the tax paid by consumers.